-In WordPress, a user role is a collection of allowed actions, or “capabilities,” assigned to specific WordPress users.
-Capabilities include lower-level permissions, like creating an account on a site or leaving a comment on a post, to higher-level ones, like modifying plugins, themes, and users.
+With WordPress, a user role refers to a collection of permitted actions or capabilities assigned to specific WordPress users.
+Some WordPress roles and capabilities include lower-level permissions, such as creating an account on a website or the ability to leave a comment on a post.
+However, WordPress user roles vary, and there are higher-level ones that allow you to modify plugins, themes, and users.

-Any WordPress site can implement user roles, but they’re most effective on sites with many contributors.
-User roles help you keep track of these contributors and ensure everyone stays in their own lane.
+Another reason user roles are a must is that they help you keep track of your contributors.
+Simply put, contributors shouldn't be able to touch anything they don't need to.
 This is an essential component of proper website security — users should only be able to access what they need to.

 WordPress Default User Roles